tkhahns/multimodal-data-pipeline/doc/quickstart.md

 - `albert_text`: ALBERT language representation analysis
   - Processes transcribed text from WhisperX or other sources
   - Computes performance across 12 NLP benchmarks including GLUE tasks, SQuAD, and RACE
+- `sbert_text`: Sentence-BERT dense vector representations and reranking
+  - Processes transcribed text from WhisperX or other sources
+  - Generates dense embeddings, correlation matrices, and reranker scores

 **Note**: When no specific features are specified, all available features are extracted by default.